christianfriedl/Mapitor/README.md

 Version 0.1.0

-(c) 2015 by Christian Friedl.
+(c) Copyright 2015 by Christian Friedl.
 Released under the GPL, v3.

 **This is not a stable release.
 The software is in very early pre-alpha and will just create a random map with no load/save facility right now.**